Well, well, what do we have here? If it isn't me.

 Gaara frowned.
 It took him a good five seconds to process the question, another three to wonder what it referred to, and two more to decide he had no idea.

-Kankuro lit up, inhaled a mouthful of smoke.
+Kankuro lit up.
 "Your face."

 Kankuro shook his head.
 Though he'd been fairly well informed of the most pressing issues they were dealing with, such as confirming that Akatsuki's leader truly was the supposedly late terrorist, and planning a foolproof way to ensure their safety with newly obtained extortion material, he still hadn't asked why his baby brother's face looked like a patchwork quilt gone wrong.
 Partly out of courtesy, but mostly out of fear of ending up with a matching look.